kfarivar/3DPoint_Cloud_Segmentation_Semester_Project/pipe_segmentation/README.md

 ![teaser](https://github.com/KiyarashFarivar/3DPoint_Cloud_Segmentation_Semester_Project/blob/master/pipe_segmentation/rpn_network.png)

 ## Introduction
 This was an attempt to apply the method suggested in the [PointRCNN Paper](https://arxiv.org/abs/1812.04244) ([repo](https://github.com/sshaoshuai/PointRCNN)) to the pipes dataset provided (dataset only available through the epfl CVLAB).
 Only the first stage network was used.
-For more info reffer to the [report of the project](https://github.com/KiyarashFarivar/3DPoint_Cloud_Segmentation_Semester_Project/blob/master/Project_Report_and_Presentation/kiarash_farivar_semester_project_report.pdf).
+For more info refer to the [report of the project](https://github.com/KiyarashFarivar/3DPoint_Cloud_Segmentation_Semester_Project/blob/master/Project_Report_and_Presentation/kiarash_farivar_semester_project_report.pdf).
+It is suggested to read the PointRCNN Paper before doing anything else.

 ## Installation
 ### Requirements